FIFA 22 cover star: Mbappe confirmed as PSG star continues as face of EA Sports game

 Mbappe's return to the cover comes after a fairly difficult season for the young French star, at least when it comes to team successes.

-His PSG fell just short in the Ligue 1 title race, where they were topped by Lille's shocking run to the top of the table.
+PSG fell just short in the Ligue 1 title race, where they were beaten in the race for glory by Lille's shocking run to the top of the table.

-Individually, though, Mbappe shined, scoring 27 goals in 31 games in Ligue 1 while finding the back of the net 42 times in all competitions.
+Individually, though, Mbappe shone, scoring 27 goals in 31 games in Ligue 1, finding the back of the net 42 times in total across all competitions.

-France, meanwhile, also fell short of expectations at the Euros this summer, with Mbappe failing to score before Les Bleus were knocked out at the hands of Switzerland.
+France, meanwhile, also fell short of expectations at Euro 2020 this summer, with Mbappe failing to score before Les Bleus were knocked in the last 16 out at the hands of Switzerland.

 It was Mbappe that missed the crucial penalty in the shootout, dooming the 2018 World Cup winners to elimination.